emma-heriot-watt/.github/profile/README.md

 - [Perception](https://github.com/emma-heriot-watt/perception) extracts visual features from every single image.
 - [Policy](https://github.com/emma-heriot-watt/policy) takes each instance and the visual features, creates the pretraining and fine-tuning datasets, and trains the EMMA models.
 It also evaluates checkpoints on the image-based tasks.
 - [Experience Hub](https://github.com/emma-heriot-watt/experience-hub) brings all the models together for inference; taking a request and an observation and predicting the next action for the environment.
-- [Arena Evaluation](https://github.com/emma-heriot-watt/offline-inference) sends observations and instructions from the Alexa Arena to the experience Hub, and returns the predicted actions for execution in the environment.
+- [Arena Evaluation](https://github.com/emma-heriot-watt/arena-evaluation) sends observations and instructions from the Alexa Arena to the Experience Hub, and returns the predicted actions for execution in the environment.

 #### Some more details on how it all works.